Fedorov-Artem/kaggle_OTTO/README.md

 * **"Experimental" co-visitation click2click matrix** (otto-click2click-experiment.ipynb) counts two events of any type in a session, if time difference between them is less than 5 minutes and there are no more than 20 events between them.
 Weight coefficient is calculated in a way that makes later events to have higher weights.
 The ordering of events does count for this matrix, this means that aid_y is only counted if it comes after aid_x.
 I tried to use this matrix to generate click candidates, but "regular" matrix showed better result.
 In the final pipeline this matrix is used to calculate a feature (wgt_exp) for the clicks model.
 * **Click2buy co-visitation matrix** (otto-click2buy-buy2buy.ipynb) counts events in a session, if the later event is a buy (either cart or order) and time difference between them is less than 10 hours.
 The weight value is calculated in a way that makes pairs of events with smaller time difference more important.
 This matrix is used both for carts and orders candidate generation and to calculate 2 features (wgt_c2buy_full and wgt_c2buy_6_from_full) for carts and orders models.
 * **Buy2buy co-visitation matrix** (otto-click2buy-buy2buy.ipynb) counts events in a session, if both of them are buys and time difference between them is less than 5 days.
 The weight value is always equal to, so each pair of events is equally important.
 This matrix is used to calculate a feature (wgt_buy2buy) for carts and orders models.
+* **Click2buy short co-visitation matrix** (otto-click2buy-short.ipynb) counts events in a session, if the later event is a buy (either cart or order) and time difference between them is less than 2 hours.
+The weight value is calculated in a way that makes pairs of events with smaller time difference more important.
+Comparing to previously mentioned click2buy co-visitation matrix, in this one time difference is limited to much shorter time and the weight value declines much faster as time between the events increases.
+This matrix is used to build a feature (wgt_c2buy_short) for carts and orders models.
+* **Exact next click-to-click co-visitation matrix** (create-counts-for-clicks.ipynb) counts only exact next, regardless of their type or of time passed between them.
+This is the fastest matrix to calculate, so it doesn't have a dedicated notebook, and is calculated in the same notebook with some other side calculations for the clicks model.
+This matrix is used to calculate two features for the clicks model: 'wgt_last' and 'wgt_before_last'.

+Notebooks with w2vec model generation both are very short in terms of number of rows with code.
+Information about event type and event time is removed, so, the sequence of aids is the only information kept.
+That information is passed to a standard function that trains the w2vec model.
+But these notebooks take significant time to run: it takes about 3 hours to train models for cross-validation and test datasets, using first 3 weeks of full sessions or all the known full sessions correspondingly.

+I had an intuition, that a w2vec model with a longer window would be more usefull for carts and orders models, while model with shorter window would produce better results for the clicks model.
+I've made the checks during the competition, trying both w2vec models to produce features for each of GBDT models and confirmed that this is true.
+So, I kept using two different w2vec models trained with slightly different parameters.
+However, difference in performance between the two w2vec models was relatively small, so I choose not to make any additional experiments with changing the models' parameters and tried some other ideas instead.

+Here is the list of side calculations made in "Calculations for clicks" and "Calculations for buys" notebooks.